Shada Islam: Brussels So White commentator

 Islam repeatedly expressed concerned about the lack of ethnic diversity in the EU policy making circles.
 Together with James Kanter, Islam launched a series dedicated to the issue of Brussels So White on the EU Scream podcast in 2022.

 She also raised the alarm about the far-right influence on the European institutions, when in comes to the treatment of Muslims and minorities.

+Awards

+Islam received the Women of Europe Awards 2023 by European Movement International in the category Woman in Media.

+Islam received the 2023 Ernest Udina Award for a European Trajectory from the European Journalist Association in Catalonia.